chrisputzu/patent_intelligence_python_network_clustering/README.md

 # patent_intelligence_python_network

-This is an academic project analyzing a data set of patents regarding electric batteries in the automotive sector.
-The analysis is carried out by creating a Network with Python.
+This is an academic project that analyzes a dataset of patents relating to electric batteries in the automotive sector.
+The analysis is done by creating a Network with Python.